high protein cottage cheese bread

 Instructions

-• Add the egg, butter and cottage cheese and mix it into the wet mixture.
+• Add the yeast mixture to a mixing bowl (with a paddle attachment) and add in the egg, cottage cheese and oil and mix it into the wet mixture.

-• Begin to add in the flour until the dough is incorporated into a ball; knead the ball for a few minutes and a put back into bowl, cover with a towel or plastic wrap and place in a dark, draft-free place until doubled in size (about 1-2 hours)
+• Begin to add in the flour and mix until the dough is incorporated into a ball; knead the ball for a few minutes and then change to a dough hook if you have one.
+Mix for another 5 minutes and then put back into an oil-coated bowl, cover with a towel or plastic wrap and place in a dark, draft-free place until doubled in size (about 1-2 hours)

-• Once it has doubled, punch the dough down and divide in two, form into loaves; place into loaf pans, brush with additional beaten egg and sprinkle with hemp seeds; cover again and place back in a dark place for an additional hours until proofed again.
+• Once it has doubled, punch the dough down and divide in two, form into loaves; place into loaf pans, brush with additional beaten egg or oil (if using) and sprinkle with hemp seeds; cover again and place back in a dark place for an additional 45 minutes until proofed again.

 • Preheat oven to 375 degrees.
 Once they have risen again, uncover and place into the hot oven for about 20 minutes or until golden brown.
 Remove from oven and let cool before slicing.